sy-shi/Gym_RL/README.md

 # Introduction to OpenAI Gym

+This document serves as an introduction to the implementation logic of reinforcement learning(RL) with Gym.
+We do not discuss the details of coding such as how action spaces are defined in Gym.

+To read this document online, we recommend you to install [Mathjax plugin for github on Chorme](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) or read in the [preview](/README.md) to show the math expressions.

 ## Installation and Introduction

 For installation, I recommend to start a new Anaconda environment, and build the gym environment for your project inside it: